 If your MQTT client occasionally loses connection to the MQTT broker, it can receive messages undelivered during the offline period.
 This can be achieved with a persistent session.
 Subscription must be done with QoS = 1.
 In this case, the MQTT broker remembers the client_ID of MQTT connection, stores messages if the client is offline, and sends them as soon as the client connects again.

 You can create several MQTT clients connected to one topic to process messages from flespi in parallel.
 This can be achieved with shared subscriptions.
 Insert prefix $share/group_name/ before desired subscription topic and flespi MQTT broker will randomly distribute messages between all subscribers.

 - Don’t store data in flespi channels

 If you use the flespi channel intensively, you must take care of deleting messages from the channel’s internal message storage.
-If it is overflowed, the channel will be blocked.
+If it is overflowed (see limits), the channel will be blocked.
 You can avoid this by using MQTT sessions and setting messages_ttl for the channel to 0.
 Channel messages will not be stored in the channel’s buffer.
 Undelivered messages will be stored in MQTT session storage and removed after delivery to your platform.